web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/hmr.md

 When you modify the code of a module and trigger a recompilation, the browser sends several `hot-update.json` and `hot-update.js` requests to the dev server to fetch the updated code.

-You can try modifying a module and inspect the content of the `hot-update.xxx` requests.
+You can try modifying a module and inspect the content of the `hot-update.(js|json)` requests.
 If the content of the request is the latest code, it indicates that the hot update request is working correctly.

 If the content of the request is incorrect, it is likely due to a network proxy.
-Check whether the address of the `hot-update.xxx` request matches your dev server address.
-If it does not match, you need to adjust the proxy rules to route the `hot-update.xxx` request to the dev server address.
+Check whether the address of the `hot-update.(js|json)` request matches your dev server address.
+If it does not match, you need to adjust the proxy rules to route the `hot-update.(js|json)` request to the dev server address.

 #### 3. Check for Other Causes